 Lechon @ La Loma in Quezon City

-Lechón is gaining popularity in Singapore which triggered this trip’s key objective to discover the ground zero of the dish right here in Manila.
+This trip key’s objective was to discover Lechón, which is gaining popularity in Singapore.
 The Philippines inherited this dish from Spain as it was its former colony.
 Lechón is a Spanish word referring to a roasted suckling pig and features a whole pig cooked over charcoal.

 In most regions of the Philippines, is available throughout the year for special occasions, festivals and the holidays.
 There are two key differences in the preparation of lechon – the “Manila lechon” (or “Luzon lechon”) and the “Cebu lechon” (or “Visayas lechon”).
-Visayan lechon is prepared stuffed with herbs which usually include scallions, bay leaves, black peppercorn, garlic, salt, and lemongrass and or leaves from native Citrus trees or tamarind trees, among other spices.
-It is usually cooked over coconut husks fire.
-Since it is already flavored with spices, it is served with minimal dipping sauces, like salt and vinegar or silimansi (soy sauce, calamansi, and labuyo chili).
+Visayan lechon usually include scallions, bay leaves, black peppercorn, garlic, salt, and lemongrass and or leaves from native Citrus trees or tamarind trees, among other spices stuffed into the pig and usually cooked over coconut husks fire.
+It is served with dipping sauces, like salt and vinegar or silimansi (soy sauce, calamansi and labuyo chili).

-Manila lechon on the other hand, is typically not stuffed with herbs.
+By contrast, Manila Lechon is generally not stuffed with herbs.
 When it is, it is usually just salt and pepper.
-Instead, the distinct character of Manila lechon comes from the liver-based sauce, known as the “lechon sauce” which is made from vinegar, brown sugar, salt, pepper, mashed liver (or liver spread), breadcrumbs, garlic and onion.
-Manila lechon is also typically cooked over charcoal-fire.
+The distinct character of Manila lechon comes from the “lechon sauce” made from vinegar, brown sugar, salt, pepper, mashed liver (or liver spread), breadcrumbs, garlic and onion.
+Manila lechon is cooked by charcoal-fire.

 The lechon shops do brisk sales but this staff’s cheery disposition certainly helped in the sale among so many lechon shops in the area.